Purpose

 - Materials = What you need to buy (shopping list)

 Inventory only depletes automatically when items are properly linked via Stock Pull and the Work Ticket contains those inventory items.
+Follow these steps in order, then use the troubleshooting checklist if depletion isn't happening.

-- Navigate to Job → Items mode
+- Navigate to Job โ Items mode

 - Batch select items that should pull from inventory

-- Click Actions → Stock Pull
+- Click Actions โ Stock Pull

 - Choose Use (not Reserve)

-- Navigate to Job → Work Tickets mode
+- Navigate to Job โ Work Tickets mode

 - Open the Work Ticket